ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - if the index has been deleted, accessing the dataset recreates it empty, and creates a `needs-check-do-not-pack` file in the root of the dataset.
+- while `needs-check-do-not-pack` is present, files with gaps are marked for rescanning instead of repacking.
+This prevents a scenario in which, after the index has been deleted, and some data has been imported that got appended to an existing segment, that segment would be considered as needing repack instead of rescan. [unaligned]
 - if a `needs-check-do-not-pack` file is present, segments not known by the index are marked for reindexing instead of deletion [unaligned]